MonashDataFluency/Power_BI/docs/04-exporting.md

 <img src="figures/ch05/save.png" width="100%" style="display: block; margin: auto;" />

-The file extension for Power BI files is “\*.pbix”.
+The file extension for Power BI files is “.pbix”.
 The .pbix files are highly compressed file types that contains all the graphics along with the actual data.

 *Note: If you share your .pbix file with others, your actual data gets shared as well.*